eduardNeagoe/tennis-court-reservation-platform/README.md

 # Tenis Court Reservation Platform

+## Purpose

+The purpose of this app is to handle creating and managing reservations for a tennis court.

 ## This is a RESTful microservice built with Spring Boot and Spring Data JPA.

 ### Detailed tech stack: